Union Bank home equity review

 - Limited state availability.
 HELOCs and mortgages are only available in California, Oregon and Washington.

-Union Bank requirements
+Union Bank requirements are standard

 - Residency in CA, OR or WA.